Bone Marrow Transplant: You can be a Donor

 This is the reality for many MDS sufferers who are desperately searching for a lifesaving bone marrow donor.

-If you’re between 16 – 30 and in good health.
-Sign up to our register and you could be a lifesaving match for someone with blood cancer
+If you’re between 16 – 30 and in good health, sign up to Anthony Nolan's register and you could be a lifesaving match for someone with blood cancer

-All it takes to join the register is a bit of spit or a swab
+How to Join the Register?
+All it takes is a bit of spit or a swab!

 Your stem cells may not be a match for your relatives or friends - but they could end up saving the lives of someone facing a desperate situation anywhere in the world.